SamanDaneshvar/publead/README.md

 ## Usage
 The main script, find_lead.py, loads a text file containing BibTeX entries of papers.
 A sample input file is included ("data/in/papers.txt")

-It then creates a dictionary of all authors, and counts the number of papers were each author is the last author and also the second-to-last author.
+It then creates a dictionary of all authors, and counts the number of papers where each author is the last author and also the second-to-last author.

 In the end, it writes the dictionary into a CSV file.
 The output CSV file will be written to "data/out/author stats.csv"